 - Cover your coughs and sneezes using a tissue or your elbow

-- Maintain a distance of 6-feet between you and others; wear a mask where social distancing is not possible
+- Maintain a distance of 6-feet between you and others; wear a face covering where social distancing is not possible

 - If you are sick, please avoid contact with others until all symptoms have cleared for a minimum of 24 hours

 Prevention of COVID-19 is the same as that for other respiratory illnesses (like flu).
 These actions don't just protect you.
 They help keep our whole community safe, especially our most vulnerable residents, by slowing the spread of the disease.

 The CDC has provided recommendation to stop the spread of germs, as well as, key facts to stop the spread of rumors.

 School dismissals, event cancellations, and creating employee plans to work remotely can help slow the spread of COVID-19.